ksol/camino-2016/_posts/2016-11-07-barbadelo.markdown

 I cannot overstate how good it feels to not have to wake up early.
 Most of the albergue make you leave before 8h, but since I was in a hotel room I had no such restriction.
 I took all the time in the world that morning.
 I still felt a little bit of pain in my leg and I was a little bit sick, so I was set on staying there the whole day and not let myself fall sick once more.

-With the irishmen was Jeannie as well.
+With the irishmen was Jenny as well.
 I had met her first right before León, then saw her every now and then.
 Turns out it was her birthday that morning, so I had a glass of wine right after breakfast!
 It could only help me feel better and fight my cold, after all.

 At some point I left the hotel and wandered around town until I ran into Christian, and then Saula and Krista.
 We had finally caught up for the first time since I left them after the Brice drama.
 It seemed that Krista wasn't feeling much better, at least not that day: she was once again tired of waiting on people and wanted to move on.